 - h) A resource can interact with resources in other resource groups.
-This interaction is common when the two resources are related but do not share the same lifecycle (for example, web apps connecting to a database).
+This interaction is common when the two resources are related but do not share lifecycle (for example, web apps connecting to a database).

 In the following image, choose Create New.